Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/propertyeffect/setby/_index.md

 ---
 title: setBy
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/propertyeffect/setby/
+url: /php-java/aspose.slides/propertyeffect/setby/
 ---

-## setBy(String value)  function
+## setBy(String value)  method

  Specifies a relative offset value for the animation with respect to its position before the start of the animation.
  Read/write  String.

+### Returns
+void

 ---